Rudy01/rudy01.github.io/README.md

+# C1_SAIC_InternProg
+This is the project space for SAIC Interns

 **This document will detail the implementation and usage for the intern dashboard project.
 This project uses Terraform to automatically provision CloudWatch alarms and dashboards for services in two different ways: either at the same time as AWS resources are being provisioned, or after the service’s resources have already been provisioned.**

 # Provisioning Templates